 - You ignore or tolerate problematic behavior

-It is wonderful to help others when they fall into the river, but if the same person keeps falling into the same river and then waits around for someone else to pull them out, the problem is only going to get worse.
+It is wonderful to help others when they fall into the river, but if the same person keeps falling into the same river and waits for someone else to pull them out, the problem will only get worse.

 Truly helping a person in this situation will bring out all kinds of emotions (for you and them), but the truth is that they have to grow and develop.

 You can not be their savior all of the time.

 This will cause more problems for you and them in the long term.